darya134/Data_analytics/10. Project-2/README.md

-# 10. Анализ пользовательского поведения в мобильном приложении
+# 10. An analysis of user behavior in a mobile application

-## Данные
+## Dataset

-Каждая запись в логе — это действие пользователя, или событие.
-* EventName — название события;
-* DeviceIDHash — уникальный идентификатор пользователя;
-* EventTimestamp — время события;
+The following data was used:

+Each entry in the log is a user action or event.

+* event name
+* device id
+* event timestamp
-* ExpId — номер эксперимента: 246 и 247 — контрольные группы, а 248 — экспериментальная.
+* group (246 and 247 — control groups, 248 — experimental group)

-## Задача
+## Task

-На основе данных использования мобильного приложения для продажи продуктов питания проанализировать воронку продаж, а также оценить результаты A/A/B-тестирования.
+Analyzed sales funnels and evaluated the A/A/B testing results from an application for selling food.

-## Используемые библиотеки
+## Python libraries

-*Pandas*, *Matplotlib*, *Seaborn*, *Plotly*, *NumPy*, *SciPy*
+*pandas*, *matplotlib*, *seaborn*, *plotly*, *numpy*, *scipy*